charlesm93/amortized_vi/README.md

 # Supplemental to the paper "Amortized Variational Inference: when and why?"

-Code to reproduce the figures and tables can be found in the notebooks in this repo.
-The code produces the experimental results presented in the paper.
-The results are saved in the `deliv` repo.
+This repository contains code to reproduce the figures and tables of the paper "Amortized Variational Inference: when and why?" by Charles Margossian and David Blei.
+The jupyter notebooks can be used to run the experiments in section 4, respectively for the linear, nonlinear, VAE, and timeseries examples.
+Some of these experiments take a long time to run, so the results of the experiments are saved in the `deliv` directory and can be loaded in the `analyze results` section of the notebooks.
+Note that we used a GPU to run this code.

+In addition, the script `hmm_counter_example.R` provides the code to build a counter-example in the hidden Markov model (HMM) case, demonstrating a learnable function may not exist for HMMs.